Alexander-Salvucci/Bootcamp-Final-Project/Offensive-Report.md

       - steven has sudo privileges for python, so we used that to escalate our privileges to root.
 AS root, we found flag 4 in /root.
 (Below is a pic retracing the steps taken.)
         - ![Gaining root and finding flag 4](/images/gaining-flag4.PNG)
         - ![Flag 4](/images/flag4.PNG)
+  - With that, all 4 flags have been found.